What You Need To Know About Employee Turnover

 Whenever you hire a manager or promote an individual to a managerial position, you must look out for a streak of personality and leadership mindset apart from their skill set.
 One of the good ways to ensure that your selected individual turns out to be a successful team lead is to offer them appropriate training.
 Certain traits such as empathy and emotional intelligence cannot be taught; however, consider these traits at the time of hiring.

-When you provide your employees with opportunities for their personal growth, they are likely to be much more productive and feel motivated to continue to learn and improve.
+When you provide your employees with opportunities for their personal growth and career development, they are likely to be much more productive and feel motivated to continue to learn and improve.
 When you provide them with scope for professional development, it ensures them that you are investing in their future and in turn increases their motivation to remain with your organisation.

 Research data has corroborated the fact that organisations which have a rich culture of employee recognition have 31% of lower turnover rates.
 Hence it is imperative that you should recognise your employees from time to time and have the means of rewarding them for their accomplishments.